Suva Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - Fiji has severe penalties including lengthy prison sentences
+- Illegal drugs and narcotics - strict laws with severe penalties.

-- Firearms, weapons, ammunition, and explosives - without prior permit from Fiji Police
+- Firearms, weapons, and ammunition without prior police permit.

 Restricted Items

-- Medications - Bring prescription medications in original packaging with doctor's letter.
-Quantities should be reasonable for personal use during your stay.
-Some medications legal elsewhere may be controlled in Fiji.
+- Medicines - prescription drugs must be in original containers, accompanied by a doctor's prescription or letter.
+Some medications common elsewhere may be controlled substances in Fiji.

 Health Requirements